 Not getting something to which you believe you're entitled (such as a raise or promotion) or being reprimanded for a legitimate reason soon after having reported a violation by your employer doesn't necessarily mean you are being retaliated against.
 The key is the context.
 For instance, being reprimanded for performance issues that never were an issue before or lack documentation could be a red flag if you have recently filed an OSHA complaint.

 If you can show that retaliation was a contributing or motivating factor in any of the following actions, they may be considered acts of retaliation:

 If you believe you have been retaliated against in the workplace because you reported a violation of workplace safety and health law, you may choose to file a complaint.
 The easiest way to do so is via OSHA's Online Whistleblower Complaint Form.
 Alternatively, you may choose to make an oral complaint (either walk-in at any OSHA office or by telephone) or in writing and in any language.
 Keep in mind that you may not file an anonymous claim; however, be sure to omit any witness names (or their contact information) in your complaint, since the complaint may be shared with your employer.

 In order to assert your rights as a protected whistleblower, you will have to address the following key elements:

 OSHA Whistleblower Protection: Related Resources

-If you have been fired otherwise mistreated by your employer for reporting a violation of federal law, such failing to provide a reasonably safe workplace, you may be protected as a whistleblower.
-Learn more about whether you have a valid claim and how to proceed by having a local attorney evaluate your claim at no charge.
+If you've been fired or otherwise mistreated by your employer for reporting a violation of federal law, such as failing to provide a reasonably safe workplace, you may be protected as a whistleblower.
+Learn more about whether you have a valid claim and how to proceed by speaking to a local employment lawyer today.